 3. Providers must be able to perform their assigned tasks and meet all Staff Member requirements in this rule.
 No alcohol, tobacco, recreational marijuana, or illegal drugs may be consumed while on duty.
 Prescribed drugs or certified Medications that do not impair the ability of the provider to care for Children are allowed.

 4. Either the Provider or at least one Staff Member must satisfy the following qualifications:

 a.
 Be at least 18 years of age and holds a current certification in Adult and pediatric first aid and Cardio-Pulmonary Resuscitation (CPR); and

 b.
-Have completed at least 6 hours of pre-licensing training in healthy, safe environments; Child development; observation and assessment; developmentally appropriate practice; guidance; relationships with families; individual and cultural diversity; business and professional development; or childcare practices.
+Have completed at least 6 hours of pre-licensing training in healthy, safe environments; Child development; observation and assessment; developmentally appropriate practice; guidance; relationships with families; individual and cultural diversity; children with special needs, business, and professional development; or childcare practices.

 5. Staff Members must be properly immunized and provide documentation of immunizations to the Provider.

 6. Providers must be properly immunized and have the immunization record readily accessible for inspection by the Department.